pinf/genesis.pinf.org/README.md

   * Data and interaction spaces managed by system
   * **System-wide Event Loop** capturing **ALL** modifications to system

-as implemented by [DeveloperCompanion](http://devcomp.org). **DeveloperCompanion** is the **REFERENCE IMPLEMENTATION** of how I would build a system using PGS and doubles as *100% open and hackable dev system that can be used for collaborative realtime distributed system development*.
+as implemented by [DeveloperCompanion](http://devcomp.org). **DeveloperCompanion** is the **REFERENCE IMPLEMENTATION** of how I would build a system using PGS and doubles as a *100% open and hackable dev system that can be used for collaborative realtime distributed system development*.

 ![PGS Overview Diagram](https://raw.githubusercontent.com/pinf/genesis.pinf.org/cleanup/.pgs/docs/2015-03%20-%20Overview.jpg)